• Gluten-Free Recipes

 Make Cake

-• Pour batter into the prepared pan and heat the oven to 350° F. Let the batter rest while the oven heats to allow the flours to hydrate.
-Place pan in the oven and bake for 45-50 minutes, until a toothpick inserted in the center comes out clean.
+• Pour half of the batter into the prepared pan, then sprinkle the cinnamon-sugar mixture evenly over it.
+Top it with the remaining batter and smooth the top.
+Rest the batter for 15 minutes, then place it in the oven and bake for 45-50 minutes, until a toothpick inserted in the center comes out clean.
 Remove pan from oven, place on a rack, and let cool in the pan for 10 minutes before gently turning out onto the rack to cool fully.

 Nutrition